d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Loss Function

 For the predicted offsets, replace $L_1$ norm loss with $L_1$ regularization loss.
 This loss function uses a square function around zero for greater smoothness.
-This is the regularized area controlled by the hyper-parameter $\sigma$:
+This is the regularized area controlled by the hyperparameter $\sigma$:

 $$
 f(x) =